-If your monitor displays ‘No Signal’ even after you turn ON the CPU, the monitor doesn’t get the signal from the source (CPU).
+If your monitor displays ‘no signal’ even after you turn ON the CPU means the monitor doesn’t get the signal from the source (CPU).

 What’s late?
 Let’s get into the subject.